Updated: Nov 9, 2020

 Recommended use is gradual, with wearing it the first day running between 2-3 hours and by day 7 up to 10 hours.
-Some people like to wear regular waist trainer during exercises and their are special ones designed to be worn during exercise.
-Waist trainers work by forcing your body into it's shape (the hourglass), your body then gradually adjust to it moving your organs in and creating the "coke bottle" curves of your dreams.
+Some people like to wear regular waist trainers during exercises and there are special ones designed to be worn during exercise.
+Waist trainers work by forcing your body into its shape (the hourglass), your body then gradually adjust to it moving your organs in and creating the "coke bottle" curves of your dreams.
 It also is said to help control your eating by making it almost impossible to overeat due to the restrictions.

 Does It Work